PaarthB/3D-Jet-Plane-Loader/README.md

 # Usage:
 - Run the Renderer.java file, keeping the csv file and .dat file in the project directory.
-- Requires the standard JOGL Distribution.
+- Requires the standard JOGL (Java OpenGL) Distribution.